Skip to Content

 Click Next and then Finished to return to the workflow.

-When the transformation opens, give it a name (such as “Vars to Put”) and add scripts on the path and content target fields to map the global variables dropboxFilepath and dropboxContents to each respective field.
+When the transformation opens, give it a name and add scripts to the path and content target fields to map the global variables dropboxFilepath and dropboxContents to each respective field.

 Variations